bimalka98/Hardware-Description-Languages/README.md

 ```

 ```
-Truth table for SR latch with NAND gates.
+The truth table for SR latch with NAND gates.

-* Everything found in the NOR gate implementation is now in the other way round.(NOR implementation eke thiyena properties okkoma anith paththata)
+* Everything found in the NOR gate implementation is now in the other way round.
+(NOR implementation eke thiyena properties okkoma anith paththata)

 S R Q_n   Q_n+1